Raymay3/MAT-422---Math-Methods-in-Data-Science---Diabetes-Data-Project/README-DOMAIN-DESCRIPTION.md

+## Domain Description (Source: Kaggle Dataset Documentation)

+The following description was provided with the dataset and gives background on diabetes monitoring and blood glucose dynamics.

 ## Domain Overview: Diabetes Monitoring

 This dataset relates to the management of insulin-dependent diabetes mellitus (IDDM), where patients must carefully balance insulin, diet, and exercise to maintain healthy blood glucose (BG) levels.